 Are physically and emotionally able to care for a child with challenging behaviors

-Have availability to meet with the child’s CFCS social worker weekly in the home during business hours
+Are available to meet with the child’s CFCS social worker weekly in your home during business hours

-Are able to be a supportive member of the treatment team, including advocating for a child’s needs, attending school meetings, attending quarterly treatment meetings
+Are able to be a supportive member of the child’s team, including advocating for a child’s needs, attending school meetings and attending quarterly treatment meetings